ChyuuMC/chyuumc.github.io/_posts/2024-08-29-where-to-have-fun-hradec.markdown

 #### Kemp Stříbrný Rybník

 [Silver Lake Camp](https://maps.app.goo.gl/6FghWXcua9tnSPot5) is a place to be if you enjoy camping, beach volleyball and football.
-Check out the price list [here](https://www.kempstribrnyrybnik.cz/en/price-list-2024/#:~:text=BORROWING%20PRICE%20LIST).
-You can take a bus to this place from Na Kotli bus stop and at down at Stribrny rybnik stop.
+Check out their price list [here](https://www.kempstribrnyrybnik.cz/en/price-list-2024/#:~:text=BORROWING%20PRICE%20LIST).
+You can take a bus to this place from Na Kotli bus stop and get down at Stribrny rybnik stop.
 Bring your tent or make a short trip.
 Enjoy a beer or two next to a lake, take a walk along the forest behind the camp, play volleyball at their court or stay a night in your tent.
 The options are endless here.

 #### Lake Biřička

 [This lake](https://maps.app.goo.gl/3Ay5mac97PuiZ2JR8) is just a few minutes walk from Palachova dormitory.
 There are many walking and running trails around this lake.
-During the deep winter, the lake freeze up and the locals enjoy ice skating and ice hokey on this lake.
-The forest around it turns into a magical land with the winter snow.
+During the deep winter, the lake freezes up and the locals enjoy ice skating and ice hokey on this lake.
+The forest around it turns into a magical winter land covered in snow.

 #### Milíř Lookout Tower

 If you are feeling advanturous and wants to go for a long walk, I recommend walking to this [tower](https://maps.app.goo.gl/3Ay5mac97PuiZ2JR8).
 It is about 2 hours walk from Palachova dormitory.
-From this place, you can see the beautiful views of Hradec urban landscape, Kunětická Hora castle in the distance and a Opatovice electric plant.
+From this place, you can see beautiful views of Hradec urban landscape, Kunětická Hora castle in the distance and Opatovice electric plant.
 If you are lucky, you might be able to grab a beer at a pub right below the tower.

 #### Mětské Lesy

-[Hradec Kralove city forest](https://www.mestske-lesy.cz/) is a green lush area mostly consists of pine trees is easily accessible from Palachova dormitory.
+[Hradec Kralove city forest](https://www.mestske-lesy.cz/) is a lush green area, mostly consists of pine trees, is easily accessible from Palachova dormitory.
 You can go for a walk, jog, or cycling in this forest.
 It is pet friendly.
 If you have time, I recommend to check out [this place](https://maps.app.goo.gl/xL9jt9nE48sCSyE3A) where you can see red deers, muflons, wild boars, etc.

 ### Indoor activities